Altinity/helm-charts/charts/clickhouse/README.md

 # upgrade to a newer version using the release name (`clickhouse`)
 helm upgrade clickhouse altinity/clickhouse --namespace clickhouse
 ```

-> Yes, we're aware that the domains for the helm repos are a bit odd.
-We're working on it.

 ## Uninstalling the Chart